bwhitman/wellpump/README.md

 Set up the Pi like normal.
 Install [minimalmodbus](https://minimalmodbus.readthedocs.io/en/stable/readme.html ) like `pip3 install minimalmodbus`.
 [Run this script](https://github.com/bwhitman/wellpump/blob/main/well.py) like `python3 well.py`.
 (I run mine in a `screen` and just keep it running all the time.)
 It will output a log file with a timestamp in milliseconds and the power of the pump in watts.

-To see KW/H over hours or days, run [`python3 analyze.py`](https://github.com/bwhitman/wellpump/blob/main/analyze.py).
+To see kWh over hours or days, run [`python3 analyze.py`](https://github.com/bwhitman/wellpump/blob/main/analyze.py).
 It's a simple script to convert the watts per timeslice from the log to joules and then KW/H. Modify that to your needs!

+We can also estimate gallons from kWh: we waited for the pump to report 0 watts, then flushed a toilet with a known fill size and divined gallons per kWh.
+This is a bit hand-wavy but for our use is generally on target.

 ## Links, help